 Habitat: Grasslands, deserts, and meadows

 Size: 12.2 inches long with a wingspan of 24 inches

 Weight: 2.8 to 5.8 Oz

 The American kestrel is also known as the sparrow hawk.
 It is the smallest and most common falcon in North America.
-It hunts in energy-conserving fashion where it perches or hovers in the air, scans for prey and ambushes.
-The American kestrel feeds mostly on grasshoppers, lizards, small birds and mice.
+It hunts in an energy-conserving fashion where it perches or hovers in the air, scans for prey, and ambushes.
+The American kestrel feeds mostly on grasshoppers, lizards, small birds, and mice.
 It nests in cavities in cliffs, trees, and buildings.
 It is used in falconry mostly by beginners.

 Habitat: Upland moor habitats

 Size: 13 inches long with a wingspan of 29 inches